kdd2020tutorial/cord19recommender/README.md

     Analyze the author co-citation with the homogeneous network
 1. Module III: Applications of Knowledge Graph: Academic Recommender Systems (45 min)
     1. Introduction to academic recommendation with knowledge graph (5 min)
+        1. Introduce the user2item recommendation which is to recommend related papers for researchers based on their citation history.
-        1. Discuss article recommendation which is to recommend a list of related paper for researcher to cite or read
+        1. Introduce the item2item recommendation which is given an article, to recommend a list of related papers.
-        1. Introduce author
-    recommendation which is to recommend some people for researchers so that in the future they are likely to co-author.
-    1. Introduction to
-    Microsoft/Recommenders (5 min)
+    1. Introduction to Microsoft/Recommenders (5 min)
-    1. In-depth discussion on Recommender algorithms (20 min)
+    1. Introduction on Knowledge-aware Recommender algorithms (5 min)
-        1. Discuss about applying graph embedding models (Deep Walk [6], GraphSAGE [7]) for learning latent factors for nodes in a graph and thus measuring the similarity of corresponding latent vectors of node relationships for recommendations.
+        1. Discuss the knowledge graph data in the scenario of academic recommendations.
-        1. Discuss about knowledge-aware recommender model (DKN[1]) that uses node embeddings and document content for recommendations.
+        1. Discuss the Deep Knowledge-aware Network model (DKN[1]) that injects knowledge entities into document content for better recommendations.
     1. Lab 3 – 1: Data preparation (10 min)
-        1. Distill
-    knowledge graph from CORD-19 and MAG
-        1. Entity recognition and linkage
-        1.
-    Graph embedding preparation
+        1. Manipulate data from raw datasets.
-        1. Training, validating, and testing data construction
+        1. Training, validating, and testing data construction.
+    1. Lab 3 – 2: Pretraining embeddings (10 min)
+        1. Pretrain word embeddings.
+        1. Pretrain knowledge graph embeddings.
+    1. Lab 3 – 3: Building knowledge-aware recommendation models (15 min)
+        1. Use DKN to build a User2Item recommendation model.
+        1. User DKN to build a Item2Item recommendation model.
-    1. Lab 3 – 2: Evaluation metrics and model comparison (5 min)
+    1. Lab 3 – 4 (optional): Model evaluation and comparison (5 min)
-        1. Introduce theoretical details and practical code implementations of the graph related recommender algorithms.
-        1. Build recommenders by using the
-    Deep Walk, GraphSAGE, and DKN algorithms.
-        1. Introduce evaluation
-    metrics, illustrate how models evolve with training interactions, and finally analyze the models’ results on our dataset.
+        1. Compare variants of DKN: with and without the knowledge entities.
+        1. Compare DKN with a graph-based model:  LightGCN[14].
 1. Module IV: Operationalization of KG-based recommender system (40 mins)
     1. Lab 4: Explanation of the knowledge-graph based analytics on CORD-19 data set (20 min)